Fiji - Country Commercial Guide

 Local Professional Services

+Human resources, executive recruitment and financial professional services can be provided by a number of local accounting firms.
+Legal and real estate services are also available, with greater choice and concentration in the city areas of Suva, as compared to Nadi and Lautoka.
 The services of a local attorney are generally required for executing agreements and setting up offices in Fiji.
-Normally paperwork can be completed quickly and easily.
 Law firms also advise on the various types of business organizations that can be established, assist in registering firms, and in obtaining permits.
 Lawyers are needed for registering patents and trademarks and for taking other legal measures to protect products from intellectual property right infringements.
 Most commercial and civil law is based on the British system.
 A list of practicing Fijian accountants can be found on the Fiji Institute of Accountants website (http://www.fia.org.fj/Home).

 Principal Business Associations

-The Fiji-USA Business Council offers members a chance to make contacts and promote trade between Fiji and the USA.
+The Fiji-USA Business Council offers members a forum for networking and to promote trade between Fiji and the USA.

 Limitations on Selling U.S. Products and Services